lukaszmatuszak/starter-react/README.md

-# Starter aplication fro react 17.0.2 with typescript, eslint and prettier
+# Starter aplication for react 17.0.2 with typescript, eslint and prettier

 # Getting Started with Create React App